developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 -8<- "docs/codes/2024/0012/kratos/kratos-server-config.yml"
 ```

-This configuration file has a lot to explain, and believe me there are many
+There is a lot to uncover in this configuration file, and believe me there are
-others trimmed for the sake of brevity.
+many others trimmed for the sake of brevity.

 But, let's explain some of the highlights from this file.